Kurupt: Dogg Pound reunited and HRSMN returns

 In 2012, Kurupt announced plans to release the long anticipated HRSMN project, The Academy, a compilation of collaborations between various artists, and guest featured alongside Slaughterhouse and Big Dave on the single "Hey Girl" from Rocko's debut album Self Made.
 Following the death of his son Tren's mother (Natina Reed of R&B girl group Blaque) in a car accident in Atlanta, the planned release of the DJ Nik Bean-hosted mixtape, Money, Bitches, Power on November 7, 2012 was delayed.
 The mixtape, which features E-40, Crooked I, Masta Killa, RBX, Ty Dolla Sign, The Rejectz and more, was released on May 1, 2013.
 In early 2015, Kurupt released another hit single called "I.M.O."
 (In My Opinion) with hip hop rapper and producer KingThaRapper, signed under Famous Music Group.
+Kurupt was featured in the 2017 song by Jhené Aiko which consisted of a voicemail dedicated to her along with two music videos.
 In May 2021, it was announced that the long delayed HRSMN project would finally be delivered to fans.
 The album, now titled The Last Ride, was released on June 18, 2021.
-Kurupt was featured on the track “Curse of Canaan” from Vinnie Paz's album “Tortured in the Name of God’s Unconditional Love” in 2022.
+Kurupt was featured on the track "Curse of Canaan" from Vinnie Paz's album Tortured in the Name of God's Unconditional Love in 2022.

 Influence and legacy

 Kendrick Lamar cited Kurupt in a 2013 interview as one of his three most significant influences, alongside 2Pac and Ice Cube.
-Eminem stated in his song "'Till I Collapse" that he views Kurupt as one of the best rappers of all time, saying "I got a list—here's the order of my list that it's in, it goes Reggie, Jay Z, Tupac and Biggie, Andre from Outkast, Jada, Kurupt, Nas, and then me".
-Kool Moe Dee ranked Kurupt at 39 on his best MCs of all-time list in his book, There's a God on the Mic.
+Eminem stated in his song "'Till I Collapse" that he views Kurupt as one of the best rappers of all time, saying "I got a list—here's the order of my list that it's in, it goes Reggie, Jay-Z, 2Pac and Biggie, Andre from Outkast, Jada, Kurupt, Nas, and then me".
+Kool Moe Dee ranked Kurupt at #39 on his selection of his all-time best MCs in his 2003 book There's a God on the Mic.